Theft of Philippe Pétain's coffin: Aftermath

 During those few days, the affair took on the magnitude of an affair of state, contrasting with the apparent amateurism of the operation.

 The few members of the commando group arrested were briefly incarcerated in La Santé prison.
 The examining magistrate Louis Calvet to whom they were presented in Sables-d'Olonne on February 24 charged them, along with François Boux de Casson, but released them the same day.
 Jean-Louis Tixier-Vignancour, who had not been implicated by the members of the commando and for lack of evidence, was not questioned (he even claimed in a subsequent television interview that he could never have imagined that Hubert Massol was involved in the affair).
 The members of the commando were never brought to trial.
 In fact, no investigation or trial took place in the months that followed.
 According to historian Jean-Yves Le Naour, neither the judiciary nor the government wanted a trial that risked becoming political and giving a platform to Tixier-Vignancour.
 A year later, Valéry Giscard d'Estaing declared a collective presidential amnesty for political offenses, following his election as President of France in May 1974.
 In July 1975, the examining magistrate dismissed the case under this amnesty.

-The protagonists
+The commando

 The "commando" who removed the coffin was made up of six people: